hurwitzlab/viral-learning/README.md

 # Repository Setup
 This repository contains Jupyter notebooks, which are not friendly to `git`.
-One way to help `git` handle these files is to set up `jq` to automatically strip out non-code elements from notebooks.
+One way to help `git` handle these files is to set up `jq` to automatically strip out non-code elements from notebooks on commit.

 The following recipe comes from http://timstaley.co.uk/posts/making-git-and-jupyter-notebooks-play-nice/.